jhey/phenotypes/README.md

 There are a couple other background watcher processes running that automatically compile JS and CSS as needed (`watch-js` and `watch-css`, respectively).

-The `watch-js` script has Webpack automatically rebuild the client-side React bundle whenever components are changed.
+The `watch-js` script has Rollup automatically rebuild the client-side React bundle whenever components are changed.
 Here's the basic sequence of events:

 * You update a component
 * Fractal notices and fires an event on the server side
 * We write out a mapping file of all components
-* Webpack (via `watch-js`) detects that the component mapping file has changed and rebuilds the client-side rendering bundle
+* Rollup (via `watch-js`) detects that the component mapping file has changed and rebuilds the client-side rendering bundle

 The `watch-css` script recompiles `phenotypes.css` whenever a SASS file in the `/styles` directory tree changes.
 Note: phenotypes.css is version controlled so that it can be used in a project without requiring SASS.
 It's also symlinked into `/fractal_assets/css` so that it can be used in the Fractal preview.